What Is HubSpot Breeze? Features & Honest Review (2026)

 Before diving into the technical details, here’s a quick map of what Breeze can help with.
 Find your goal, then jump to the relevant section:

-Not every feature above is available on every plan.
+Not every one of these HubSpot Breeze features is available on every plan.
 We’ll cover access requirements in each section.

 Breeze Assistant (Formerly Copilot)